bdeanindy/ringcentral-subscription-basics/README.md

 This is only a demo application to show how to use Subscriptions properly with the [RingCentral-JS](https://github.com/ringcentral/ringcentral-js) SDK.
 This code should not be used directly in production, but can be used for PoC development and testing.

+You are able to configure this application to operate with either your RingCentral Sandbox or Production applications in the `.env` file by setting the `RC_ENV` value to either `sandbox` or `production`.

+You can also set this application to use any of the RingCentral Subscription Notification Types (they are all enabled by default) in the `.env` file.
+Read the API Reference for [Notification Event Types](https://developers.ringcentral.com/api-docs/latest/index.html#!#EventTypes.html) to understand more about these options.

 ## Prerequisites

 * Valid RingCentral Account